xtao-org/fitzjson/README.md

 You can easily play with the format today in JavaScript using the [reference implementation](https://github.com/xtao-org/fitzjson.js) of `fitzJSON.parse` and `fitzJSON.stringify` which are meant to be drop-in replacements for `JSON.parse` and `JSON.stringify`.

 WARNING: these are still largely experimental and untested.
 Feedback welcome!

+## File extension

+The file extension for fitzJSON files should be `.fitz`.

+A sensible media type would then be `text/fitz`.

 ## Features on top of JSON